Politics of archaeology in Israel and Palestine: The Six-Day War

 In 1967, the Six-Day War caused significant disruptions in archaeological activities in the region.
 American students and personnel at Hebrew Union College were urged to evacuate, and a planned excavation of the Gezer site, on June 26, was cancelled.
 The British School of Archaeology in Jerusalem suffered only minor damage, but the Palestine Archaeological Museum fared worse.
 As William G. Dever reports, "the exterior of this beautiful building was pock-marked by small-arms fire, particularly around the inner courtyard, and...the tower, which had been used as a gun position by the Jordanians, was rather badly damaged....Precious objects...lay broken by ricocheting bullets....The Dead Sea Scrolls Gallery was empty."
 The breakout of the war prompted indefinite suspension of excavation in the West Bank.

 Excavation activities resumed on June 15, at Givat Shaul, followed by the resumption of work at Gezer on July 17.
 July 20 saw the initiation of a project at Tel Arad.
 After Israeli forces had gained control of the West Bank, the Israel Department of Antiquities laid claim to the area's notable archaeological sites.
 According to Dever, Israeli archaeologists hadn't had access to the sites since 1948.
-Subsequently, groups of experts visited Gibeon, Samaria, Shechem, and Tell Fa'rah, and an "emergency survey" of archaeological sites (so-called because it was assumed that the captured territories would soon be returned to Jordan) was put into motion, eventually recording some 6,000 sites, of which 5,000 were previously unrecorded.
+Subsequently, groups of experts visited Gibeon, Samaria, Shechem, and Tell el-Farah (North), and an "emergency survey" of archaeological sites (so-called because it was assumed that the captured territories would soon be returned to Jordan) was put into motion, eventually recording some 6,000 sites, of which 5,000 were previously unrecorded.